Videkourias/BlazorConnections/readme.md

 BlazorConnections is a replica of the NYT Connections daily game built using Blazor and the MudBlazor component library

+⚠️Originally used NYT Connections API is no longer available.
+This app will no longer work until a replacement is found⚠️

 ## Features

 - **Date Selector**: Navigate to any valid date to play the NYT Connection of that day.